Kev Thomas Writes

 Above: My Labrador cross Doberman, Shandy.
 Over the years on safari, he located numerous wounded and lost animals.

 He wasn’t long gone before he began to bark excitedly, his own barks soon being challenged by those of an angry bushbuck.
 The noise gave me something to home in on, so on hands and knees I slowly made my way towards the noise.
 When I reached the scene, the bushbuck was on his front knees.
 He had his hindquarters tucked into a thorn bush, and his stiletto sharp horns parrying and thrusting at a determined Shandy.
-Calling the dog off I put an end to the tenacious buck’s suffering and then spent a few minutes respectfully admiring his fallen form.
+Calling the dog off I put an end to the tenacious buck’s suffering, and then spent a few minutes respectfully admiring his fallen form.
 Further qualification of a bushbuck’s tenacity despite their size (70-170lbs) is that bushbuck research has shown they suffer greater mortality in rivalry fights over females than any other antelope species.

 Above: Probably the most effective way of locating a bushbuck is to first glass, and then stalk.
+Here, gun and hunting writer, John Barsness, glasses for a bushbuck in South Africa's Eastern Cape.

 My preferred method of hunting a bushbuck trophy is to glass and stalk, also called still hunting.
 The old adage of ‘make your glasses do the walking’ certainly holds true with bushbuck hunting.
 Merely shooting an animal may confirm an individual’s marksmanship skills.
 However, stalking an animal successfully also indicates the person knows something about hunting, as does skinning the animal, and working the meat afterwards.

-Because of a bushbuck’s addiction to the rays of warm sunlight on a cold winter morning they can normally be spotted along the very edge of their forest habitat.
+Because of a bushbuck’s addiction to the rays of warm sunlight on a cold winter morning, they can normally be spotted along the very edge of their forest habitat.
 And although they tend to be solitary animals, if the hunter can glass from a high vantage point, a number of different trophy bushbuck can often be spotted and monitored.
 Well spread out.
 Standing enjoying the sunlight or feeding.
 Bushbuck have good senses of smell, eyesight, and hearing, and as with any form of hunting wind direction is important.
 A hunter cannot effectively approach a bushbuck from upwind.
 It’s an exercise in futility.

 Once I’ve decided upon a particular bushbuck trophy, I commence the stalk.
 Moving extremely slowly from downwind.
 And from cover to cover.
 At all times trying to avoid standing or moving in bright sunlight.
 Think; shape, shine, silhouette, sound, and add to that movement.
 Each time the bushbuck raises its head if feeding, I freeze and remain motionless preferably while on my haunches.
 When he looks away or starts browsing again, I move forward.
 It may take time, but time is an integral part of hunting.
 And no predator rushes a stalk.
 On occasions like this my client and I are the predators.
 The bushbuck our prey.
 We move Indian file and not line abreast, because a wider uncoordinated front offers a greater chance of compromise.